Agile Project Management Methodology

 Agile Project Management

-Organizations often make investment to develop and improve their project management system.
+Organizations often make an investment to develop and improve their project management system.
 PERT, Earned Value, Critical Path, and Critical Chain are some of the most popular techniques used along with project management systems.
 However, just using these techniques are not enough to bring success considering today’s projects.

 It is certain that, if an organization cannot quickly respond to market needs, that need will be fulfilled by another organization.
 Therefore organizations must understand and appreciate these business requirements and adapt their processes quickly.

 Agility can be defined as the ability to quickly respond to changing business needs.
 It is associated with driving something forward and having an adaptable character.
 Unlike traditional project management methodologies, agile deals with continuous change throughout the life cycle of a project.

 Note that using agile principles does not mean replacing your current processes completely.
 Agile is a new approach which provides solutions to the current problems.
 You modify the traditional project management system to meet the agile needs of the project.

 Agile project management includes six principles;

 - Close interaction between the customer

 - Less time dedicated to planning at the beginning of the project

 - Smaller teams, more highly skilled team members